VincentGsell/MineSweeper3D/README.md

 - Several apps :
   - gsMineSweeper : A sandbox for trying components in their environnement.
   - gsMineSweeperTest : Non regression test + sandBox.
-  - gsMineSweeperGame : A 3D game with menu and animation  - Tentatively a "show" to apply component in a an app env.
+  - gsMineSweeperGame : A 3D game "YAMS" aka "Yet Another Minesweeper" with menu and animation  - Tentatively a "show" to apply component in a an app env.
 (WARINING : Very WIP)

 ## Technical note :
 - Use FMX and FMX3d